 - Family Village is a global community that integrates information, resources, and communication opportunities on the Internet for persons with cognitive and other disabilities, for their families, and for those who provide services and support.
 Click on Family Villiage to view a resource page on ectodermal dysplasia.

 - Genetics Home Reference (GHR) contains information on Hypohidrotic ectodermal dysplasia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - MedlinePlus, a Web site designed by the National Library of Medicine Web site to help you research your health questions, provides more information about ectodermal dysplasia.
 Click on the link to view this information.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.